Johnnyr81/johnnyr81.github.io/_posts/2019-08-02-project-1-markdown.md

 [![graph3.png](https://i.postimg.cc/tTk0GRr9/graph3.png)](https://postimg.cc/47Y2zGk0)

 Interestingly, despite the fact that PC plays a lot different than Playstation and Xbox due to using mouse and keyboard vs. controllers, the data shows that all platforms show similar win rates among all the heroes.
-You would think there would be some differences between PC and consoles but it doesnt.
+You would think there would be some differences in data between PC and the consoles but it doesnt.

 ### Here is thought, would the heroes with a higher "on fire" rate during the game have a higher win rates ?
 [![graph4.png](https://i.postimg.cc/BQMkJ5rD/graph4.png)](https://postimg.cc/fJSBKdTT)